(a) Initial Filing

 (2) A Debtor who files the Statement About Payment of an Eviction Judgment Against You (Form 101B) shall do so within 30 days after the petition is filed and shall serve a copy of the form on the landlord and the landlord’s counsel and file a Certificate of Service.

 (c) Emergency Filing: Minimum Required

 A voluntary petition filed without the lists, schedules, statements, and other documents required by Fed.R.Bankr.P.
 1007 and 11 U.S.C. §521 shall be accompanied by:

 (1) if the Debtor is an individual, a certificate of counseling from an approved credit counseling agency or a Motion Requesting Temporary or Permanent Waiver of Credit Counseling Requirement under 11 U.S.C. §109(h);

 (2) if the Debtor is an individual, a Statement of Social Security Number (Official Form 121);

-(4) uploaded creditor information necessary to provide proper notice to all scheduled creditors or, if filed non-electronically, the CD, diskette, DVD, flash drive, or other acceptable medium required by S.D.Ind.
+(4) uploaded creditor information necessary to provide proper notice to all scheduled creditors or, if filed non-electronically, creditor information in a form required by S.D.Ind.
 B-1007-1(b); and

-(5) in a Chapter 11 case, the list of the twenty largest unsecured creditors and a list of creditors who have or claim to have a secured claim.
+(5) in a Chapter 11 case, the list of the 20 largest unsecured creditors and a list of creditors who have or claim to have a secured claim.